drhspfn/sgenerator/README.md

 # Known Issues
+Report any issues or suggestions you find in the appropriate tab))

 * Both the generator and the bot are not intended for a weekly schedule.
      -  Fix - `Copy the list from numerator to denominator in the schedule file.`